Publications

 yields faithful, structure-aware samples and enables controllable generation and

 augmentation for downstream forecasting tasks.
-The figure on the left shows the
+The figure below shows the

 overall architecture.